The Synthetic Online Conversations (SOC) Dataset

 → Chat generation (multi-turn, media tags, timestamp pacing)

 The pipeline takes heavy inspiration from ConvoGen, a multi-agent framework by Gody et al. that grounds conversations in generated experiences — each experience bundles personas, a relationship, a situation, a topic, and a conversation starter — and uses iterative sampling from a dynamically updated few-shot hub to prevent templatic repetition at scale.
+We adopt that experience-first architecture and the iterative sampling idea wholesale; but we depart from ConvoGen in three ways.
+First, we bake timestamps and multi-message turns directly into the generation loop rather than annotating them afterward.
+Second, we extend the turn format with typed media attachments — images, audio, video, stickers — to reflect how online conversations actually flow.
+Third, we add a rolling summarization memory to manage long-context drift.
+Each of those choices plays out in the stages below.

 The Synthetic Persona Bank (SPB-2602)